cxkoda/crank-nicolson/README.md

 * Unit-testing using gtest
 * CI using Travis

-And to act as a lookup project for future ones.
+and to act as a lookup project for future ones.

+Be aware that everything is still *work in progress*!